input-output-hk/plutus-pioneer-program/README.md

   ```
   Up-to-date instructions can be found at the [official page](https://aiken-lang.org/installation-instructions).
 * Once installed you can run the command `aikup list` command that returns a list of available version for the `aiken` CLI, which is used to manage and compile projects.
-  You should then install the latest aplha version with the command `aikup install v1.0.29-alpha`. **IMPORTANT:** The non-alpha versions of aiken have syntax and semantic
+  You should then install the latest aplha version with the command `aikup install v1.0.29-alpha`.
-  changes that are not backwards compatible.
-Validators in this repository will compile only with an alpha-version of aiken.
 * Aiken comes with a built-in language server.
 The aiken docs provide [configuration instructions](https://aiken-lang.org/installation-instructions#language-server).
 * Aiken can be integrated with the Zed, VSCode, Vim/Neovim and Emacs editors.
 Instructions can be found at the following [aiken docs](https://aiken-lang.org/installation-instructions#editor-integrations).